Explainer: What's at stake in Macron's reform of France's cherished pensions?

 Currently pension benefits are based on a worker’s 25 highest earning years in the private sector and the last six months in the public sector.

 At 14% of economic output, French spending on public pensions is among the highest in the world.
-An independent pension committee forecast the system would run a deficit of more than 17 billion euros, 0.7% of GDP, by 2025 if nothing is done.
+An independent pension committee forecast the system would run a deficit of more than 17 billion euros ($18.74 billion), 0.7% of GDP, by 2025 if nothing is done.

 Polls show the French are deeply attached to keeping the official retirement age at 62, which is among the lowest in OECD countries.
 Public workers who do arduous or dangerous jobs, such as mariners, can leave years earlier.